 In 1991, Derek took over from Bill Copeland as the GVRD Representative for Burnaby and was soon appointed to the Executive Committee.
 In 1994, Derek was appointed by then Premier Mike Harcourt as Chair of BC Transit, responsible for all public transit systems in British Columbia, including the Lower Mainland.
 During his three years of service, BC Transit was named as the Best System in Canada (1995) and the Best System in North America (1996).
 Derek remains very proud of the successes achieved by BC Transit workers during this period and he is particularly pleased to have introduced the 99B articulated bus line during his tenure.
 That innovation has stood the test of time and has been emulated by many other transit authorities.

-After leaving his role with BC Transit, Derek was invited to join the very successful law firm of Lindsay, Kenney in downtown Vancouver where he practised labour law for the next five years.
+After leaving his role with BC Transit in 1996, Derek was invited to join the very successful law firm of Lindsay, Kenney in downtown Vancouver where he practised labour law for the next five years.

-In 2002, Derek was elected to his first term as Mayor of Burnaby and re-elected in 2005, 2008 and 2011.
-This year marks his 27th consecutive year as a member of Burnaby Council where he brings the history and heritage of more than a quarter century of public service to every important decision.
+In 2002, Derek was elected to his first term as Mayor of Burnaby and re-elected in 2005, 2008, 2011 and 2014.
+After 31 consecutive years as a member of Burnaby Council, where he brings the history and heritage of more than 30 years of public service to every important decision.

-In his roles as Mayor and Councillor, Derek has led the economic, social and environmental development of our city.
-He has the trust and respect of City Councillors and he helps Burnaby’s Council to work together to bring creativity and innovation to city business.
-There is no question about his dedication to Burnaby – he passionately cares about the future of our city.
+In his roles as Mayor and Councillor, Derek has delivered by leading on the economic, social and environmental development of our city.
+First elected when the city had less than 150,000 residents Burnaby is now home to nearly 250,000 people.
+He has the trust and respect of City Councillors and he helps Burnaby’s Council to work together to bring creativity and innovation.

 Derek and Kathy’s family are now grown and developing their own careers.
 Like most Burnaby families, the Corrigans have been part of their community and the community has helped raise their children.
 Kathy has recently retired as the MLA for Burnaby-Deer Lake and Derek is now serving his fifth term as Mayor and brings his wealth of experience, commitment and knowledge to the job.